jbms/sphinx-immaterial/docs/customization.rst

             :start-at: "icon": {
             :end-before: "site_url":

-    .. confval:: edit_uri
+    .. themeconf:: edit_uri

-        This is the url segment that is concatenated with :confval:`repo_url` to point readers to the document's source file.
+        This is the url segment that is concatenated with :themeconf:`repo_url` to point readers to the document's source file.
 This is typically in the form of ``"blob/<branch name>/<docs source folder>"``.
         Defaults to a blank string (which disables the edit icon).
 This is disabled for builds on ReadTheDocs as they implement their own mechanism based on the repository's branch or tagged commit.

-    .. confval:: features
+    .. themeconf:: features

         Some features that have been ported from the mkdocs-material theme and can be enabled by specifying the features name in a list of strings.
 The following features are supported: